Please note: this information refers to GDC 2015, check back for updates.

 Day 2 (10:00am-6:00pm)

 Brought to you with the collaboration of the industry's leading hardware and software vendors, this day-long tutorial provides an in-depth look at how Direct3D technologies can be applied to cutting-edge PC game graphics for performance-oriented GPUs.
-The tutorial will include detailed presentations from AMD and NVIDIA's demo and developer technology teams, as well as some of the top game developers who ship real games into the marketplace.
+The tutorial will include detailed presentations, that primarily focus on solving problems in DirectX 11, but also add DirectX 12 enhancement tips.
+These will be delivered by AMD and NVIDIA's demo and developer technology teams as well as some of the top game developers who ship real games into the marketplace.
 In addition to illustrating the details of rendering advanced real-time visual effects, this tutorial will cover a series of vendor-neutral optimizations that developers need to keep in mind when designing their engines and shaders.
-Finally, a hands-on practical session will be delivered, demonstrating how to get the most out of DirectX 12.
+Finally, a hands-on practical session will be delivered demonstrating how to get the most out of DirectX 12.

 Advanced Visual Effects with DirectX 11 & 12 Sessions: Schedule TBA